 Do you have a pre-existing medical condition?
-Find out if you can get travel insurance.
+Find out how you can get travel insurance.

 This article will take a look at the conditions that are normally covered by travel insurance and how to get covered for a pre-existing medical condition.